Labyrinths & Liontaurs

 Staves

 A staff is a long shaft that usually stores two or three spells.
 A typical staff measures anywhere from 4 feet to 7 feet long and is 2 inches to 3 inches thick, weighing about 5 pounds.
 Most staves are wood, but an exotic few are bone, metal, or even glass.
 A staff often has a gem or some device at its tip or is shod in metal at one or both ends.
 Staves are often decorated with carvings or runes.
 A typical staff is like a walking stick, quarterstaff, or cudgel.
 It has AC 7, 10 hit points, hardness 5, and a break DC of 24.
-Staves an always be used in combat as a masterwork quarterstaff that resizes to suit you.
+Staves can always be used in combat as a masterwork quarterstaff that resizes to suit you.
+A staff held in hand does not interfere with somatic components.

 Staff of Curing